leannejdong/leannejdong/README.md

 # Hi there 👋

 My name is Leanne Dong.
-I am a Mathematician and a Postdoctoral Software Developer from [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html). my current focus has been Engineering and AI software development.
+I am a Mathematician and a Postdoctoral Software Developer from [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html).
+My current focus has been Engineering and AI software development.
 Mostly in modern C++ and a little Python.
-Prior to my C++ addiction, I programmed mostly in R (for roughly 9 years).
+Prior to the C++ addiction, I programmed mostly in R (for roughly 9 years).
 I'm keen about learning new technology and new languages features that help problem solving in real world.

 ## Projects (Postdoctoral)